svichas/tabed/README.md

 # Tabed

-tabed is a javascript/css library to help you create html tabs.
-JQuery is not needed.
+tabed is a small, super fast and easy to use JavaScript Library to create HTML tabs.

 ## Installation